asmallwebfirm/gumroad/README.txt

     physical products that just need a "thank you" page.
   - Field: select a field attached to the product for dynamic routing.
 Useful if the product is a downloadable file (currently supports Link and File fields)
+* Gumroad Ping handling: does nothing by default, but allows modules to react to a Ping call from Gumroad at example.com/gumroad/ping.

 -- INSTALLATION --